 Please note: if you wish to write a Senior Essay, but envision any conflicts with the rest of your academic program, please contact the DUS to discuss possible solutions.

-Final essay drafts will be due May 1 (subject to change).
+Final essay drafts will be due the first Monday in April.

 In addition, the Essay Seminar will have other smaller deadlines along the way.

-Faculty sponsors will submit to the DUS an evaluation of the essay and a grade for the essay course, and will also return final comments to the student.
-The CUE will provide essayists with an additional set of written final comments, and also will consider Senior Essays for departmental honors and prizes.
+Academic credit for the course will appear on the Spring transcript as a 4-point course entitled “Senior Essay” (please let the DUS know if this presents a problem in terms of credit limits, and we can find a solution).
+Faculty sponsors will submit an evaluation of the essay and a grade for the essay course to the CUE, and will also return final comments to the student.
+The CUE will provide essayists with an additional set of written final comments, and will also consider Senior Essays as part of the process for determining departmental honors and prizes.

 Three of last year's prize-winning essays can be found here: